Chisel Chips

 art beyond centro big one budget buses collectivos daily life discomfort disruption doing nothing e-mail earthquakes essay exploring by foot export economy fiction friends FSBO garbage gringos go walking inflated importance language barriers literature Mexico travel mountains out of molehills neighbors Oaxaca off the tourist path outside the guidebooks oversize loads real estate sales really big one rental cars serendipity shrine of the holy torilla something sorting it out speculative fiction transportation travel unfamiliar virgin visions walking wasting time whimsy

-health care, Life, Life as we know it, sticker shock, Uncategorized, writing
+Life as we know it, relationships, Travel, Uncategorized

 read more